RHS Growing Guides

 Section 1 of 7

-Delicious roasted or added to hearty winter stews, parsnips are easy to grow, need little maintenance and can be left in the ground until you’re ready to eat them.
-Sow in spring and you’ll have sweet, tasty, home-grown parsnips by autumn – and for your Christmas dinner too.
+Delicious roasted or added to hearty winter stews, parsnips need little maintenance and can be left in the ground until you’re ready to eat them.
+Sow in spring and you’ll have sweet, tasty parsnips by autumn – and for your Christmas dinner too.

-A traditional and popular autumn and winter crop, parsnips are undemanding, low maintenance and a must for any veg grower, from beginners to experts.
-Although slow growing, these deliciously sweet, earthy roots are well worth the wait.
+A traditional and popular autumn and winter crop, parsnips (Pastinaca sativa) are slow growing, but these deliciously sweet, earthy roots are well worth the wait.
+After sowing them outdoors in spring, ideally in light, free-draining soil, they'll need weeding when young and watering during any long dry spells.

 Month by Month